namor5772/WeatherStation/RaspberryPI/README.md

 Start Idle with the Python 3.7.3 Shell from Programming => Python 3 (IDLE).
 Open and edit/run the /home/pi/roman/wwwRP.py script.

-**IMPORTANT:** Do not run www.RP.py from IDLE when it is already running in the background through crontab.
+**IMPORTANT :** Do not run www.RP.py from IDLE when it is already running in the background through crontab.
 This will cause mysterious serial comm errors.

-Finally to run the (fun) numc executable type:
+Finally to enable the (fun) numc executable type:

 * cd /
 * cd home/pi/roman